Countryside Productivity Stewardship Grant (CPSG) – Timing could be crucial

 Therefore, timing of purchases relating to the grant and other P&M investments made during the year is crucial to ensure the maximum entitlement for the year is obtained.

-If you have any queries on the CPSG or Capital Allowances, then please don’t hesitate to contact your Old Mill adviser who will be delighted to help or alternatively click here.
+If you have any queries on the CPSG or Capital Allowances, then please get in touch with us.